WhitneyWassenaar/WhitneyWassenaar/README.md

 ## Hi there 👋, I'm Whitney!
 ### I'm currently learning:
-  - Touchtyping, so that I won't lose much time looking at my keyboard!
+  - Touch typing, so I don’t waste time looking at the keyboard
   - The basics of HTML, CSS and JavaScript.

 ### I'm currrently working on: